OUGenomics/Bioinformatics-ARET-July2018/Section-1/readme.md

 ### Downloading and launching a docker file

-Lests start by getting all the bioinforamtics software you'll need.
+Lets start by getting all the bioinforamtics software you'll need.
 Open your powershell and enter:

 ```sh
 docker pull bwawrik/bioinformatics:latest